tecomanow/tecomanow/README.md

 ## Hi, I'm Mateus Reis 👋

-I'm Mateus, currently studying computer science at the State University of Santa Cruz, I have interests in Android mobile development.
+I'm Mateus, I have a degree in computer science from the State University of Santa Cruz, I have fully interests in Android mobile development.
 Since 2018 I discovered android development in Java and since then I've been studying and learning more.
-I also have some apps available on Google Play.

 College experience: C, R, Java, Prolog and Assembly<br>
 Personal experience: Android with Java and Kotlin